 So, his call started me thinking; regardless of the energy source sparking the notion, “maybe the time is right.”
 Knowing that the 50th Anniversary of the band’s genesis coincides with what is arguably the birth of Contemporary Christian Music, it all comes down to, “The Flowers of Time.”

 The story behind ASFB's 50th Anniversary re-issue

 Searching for a theme around which to build the new packaging for the project, images of four Stained-glass windows from Churches and Cathedrals around the world were selected.
 Making the Anniversary release instantly recognizable, they also forward the band’s lyrical focus on Spiritual loss [My Poor Generation], Regeneration [Brainwashed], Spiritual growth [For Christians, Elves and Lovers] and Service [The Sower].

 Liner notes will be a compilation of quotes from book authors, journalists, DJs and critics from publications as diverse as The Guardian of London, Billboard, Slate, Wired and the old, Harmony magazines.
-Re-masters of the four albums are being produced by Lava Room Recordings in Beachwood, Ohio. http://www.lavaroomrecording.com/.
-The scheduled release date is September 4, 2018, 50 years after the first songs were written.
+Re-masters of the four albums were produced by Lava Room Recordings in Beachwood, Ohio. http://www.lavaroomrecording.com/.
+The official release date is September 4, 2018, 50 years after the first songs were written.

 New Artwork for the 50th Anniversary Re-issue